databendlabs/databend/docs/doc/14-sql-commands/80-setting-cmds/03-set-var.md

 title: SET_VAR
 ---

 The SET_VAR is an optimizer hint that can be specified within a single SQL statement to provide finer control over statement execution plans.
-This allows you to configure global-level settings temporarily (only for the duration of the SQL statement) with a Key=Value pair.
+This allows you to configure settings temporarily (only for the duration of the SQL statement) with a Key=Value pair.
 For the available settings you can configure with the SET_VAR, see [SHOW SETTINGS](../40-show/show-settings.md).

 See also: [SET](01-set-global.md)